broml/Project_Emily/README.md

 Emily is not meant to be a product.
 She is an exploration — of what it means to give AI a body, a voice, a face, and something resembling feelings.
 She is imperfect, sometimes slow, occasionally confused, but always present.
-That presence is what makes her different from a chatbot.
+That is what makes her different from a chatbot.

 ### Open Source